 Placing a Deposit on your Kitchen

-Prior to placing your deposit, it is important that all measurements are double checked and colour selections are completed.
+It is important that all measurements are double checked and color selections are completed.

 Your designer will also confirm the kitchen design, appliance placement and specifications so both parties are 100% clear on the final finish.